lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/hasEntry.md

 ================

-protected [TemporaryVirtualFileSystem::hasEntry](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/hasEntry.md)(string $contextId, string $url, ?array $allowedTypes = null) : bool
+protected [TemporaryVirtualFileSystem::hasEntry](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/hasEntry.md)(string $contextId, string $id, ?array $allowedTypes = null) : bool

-Returns whether there is an non-deleted entry found in the the operations.byml file of the given context that matches the given url.
+Returns whether there is an non-deleted entry found in the the operations.byml file of the given context that matches the given id.